 Learn how to get rid of bad habits and develop good habits.

 Write out your good habits and your bad habits.
-This will allow you to recognise what you need to work on and what habits are already ingrained in your lifestyle.
+This will allow you to recognise what you need to work on and what habits are already ingrained in your lifestyle that may need changing.

 Use habit stacking.

 Habit stacking is when you pair a new habit with something that you already habitually do.
-An example is when I brush my teeth I will then go and get my gym clothes ready for the next morning's workout.
+An example of habit stacking is when you brush your teeth pair this ingrained habit with getting your gym clothes ready for the next morning's workout.
 With the gym routine being a new habit stacked with the ingrained habit of brushing your teeth you increase the success rate of the new habit becoming automatic.

 Design your environment.

-An example being if you want to start flossing regularly place the floss in a visible area within your bathroom environment.
+For example, if you want to start flossing regularly place the floss in a visible area within your bathroom environment.
 Seeing the floss will cue the good habit by making it obvious.

 Implementation of intention.

 The simple way to apply this strategy to your habits is to fill out this sentence: I will (BEHAVIOR) at (TIME) in (LOCATION).
 A past client example has been I will WORKOUT at 6 PM in my local GYM.